TheKoola/eosstracker/doc/EOSS-Docker-Install.md

 <a name="kernelmods"></a>
 ## Update and unload RTL-SDR kernel modules

-The RTL DVB kernel modules must be blacklisted on the Docker host.
+The RTL DVB kernel modules must be blacklisted on the Docker host computer.
 RTL-SDR itself is not required on the host.
 This can be accomplished using the following commands:
 ```sh
 echo 'blacklist dvb_usb_rtl28xxu' | sudo tee /etc/modprobe.d/blacklist-dvb_usb_rtl28xxu.conf
 sudo modprobe -r dvb_usb_rtl28xxu